Cobblestone Farm

 2. Back fat - although we call it back fat, on our pigs it is fat that the butcher trims off the pork cuts. - This is best for sausage making but can be used to render into lard.

-Making your own lard at home is easier than you think.
+It is easier than you think.

-Stove top, Slow Cooker, Oven and Instant pot all work great!
+Stovetop, Slow Cooker, Oven and Instant pot all work great!

 Rendering fat into lard

 It is not as hard as it sounds, in fact it is super easy.
+If you can melt butter in a pan you can render lard.

 When I discovered I could render lard in the instant pot I felt like a cavewoman that just discovered fire!